Helen Schucman

 Helen Cohn Schucman (born Helen Dora Cohn, July 14, 1909 – February 9, 1981) was an American clinical psychologist and research psychologist.
 She was a professor of medical psychology at Columbia University in New York from 1958 until her retirement in 1976.
-Schucman is best known for having "scribed" with the help of colleague William Thetford the book A Course in Miracles (1st edition, 1975), the contents of which she claimed had been given to her by an inner voice she identified as Jesus.
-However, at her request, her role as its "writer" was not revealed to the general public until after her death.
+Schucman is best known for having "scribed" with the help of colleague William Thetford the book A Course in Miracles (first edition, 1975), the contents of which she claimed had been given to her by an inner voice she identified as Jesus.
+At her request, her role as its "writer" was not revealed to the general public until after her death.

 Early life and education

-Schucman was born Helen Dora Cohn in 1909 to Sigmund Cohn, a prosperous metallurgical chemist, and Rose Black, who had married on October 18, 1896, in Manhattan.
-Schucman had a brother, Adolph Cohn, who was almost 12 years her senior.
+Schucman was born Helen Dora Cohn in 1909 to Sigmund Cohn, a prosperous metallurgical chemist, and Rose Black, the daughter of a former rabbi from Germany.
+They married on October 18, 1896, in Manhattan, and Schucman had an elder brother, Adolph Cohn, who was almost 12 years her senior.
 Though her parents were both half-Jewish, they were non-observant.
-Schucman's mother Rose dabbled in Theosophy and various expressions of Christianity such as Christian Science and the Unity School of Christianity.
+Schucman's mother Rose had an interest in Theosophy and various expressions of Christianity such as Christian Science and the Unity School of Christianity.

-However, it was the family housekeeper, Idabel, a Baptist, who had the deepest religious influence on Schucman while she was growing up.
+The family housekeeper, Idabel, a Baptist, had the deepest religious influence on Schucman while she was growing up.
 In 1921, when she was 12, Schucman visited Lourdes, France, where she had a spiritual experience, and in 1922 she was baptized as a Baptist.
 Later in life, she considered herself an atheist.

-She received her B.A. from New York University (NYU), (1931–1935), where she met fellow student Louis Schucman in 1932 and whom she married, in a 10-minute ceremony in a local rabbi's office, on May 26, 1933.
+She received her B.A. from New York University, where she met fellow student Louis Schucman in 1932.
+They married in a 10-minute ceremony at a local rabbi's office, on May 26, 1933.
 Louis owned one or more bookstores on "Book Row" in Manhattan, and during the early years of their marriage Schucman worked at his main store.
 Growing restless in her early forties, she returned to NYU to study psychology.
-She received her M.A. in 1952, followed by her Ph.D.
-(1952–1957).
+She received her M.A. in 1952, followed by her Ph.D. in 1957.